-The Chronic Disease Integrated Partnership Grants Program is a Wellbeing SA initiative to support government, non-government organisations, general practice, primary health networks, local health networks and the community working collaboratively to improve health outcomes for people living with chronic conditions.
+The Chronic Disease Integrated Partnership Grants Program is a Wellbeing SA initiative to support government, non-government organisations, General Practice, Primary Health Networks, Local Health Networks and the community working collaboratively to improve health outcomes and experiences for people living with chronic conditions.

-Five projects have received a total of $260,000 in funding to support the testing and development of ways to deliver better integration of care across the health system, for people living with a chronic condition.
+In June 2021, five projects received a total of $260,000 in funding to support the testing and development of ways to deliver better integration of care across the health system, for people living with a chronic condition.

 ‘South Australian Extension for Community Healthcare Outcomes (ECHO) Program’ - South Australian Postgraduate Medical Education Association (SAPMEA)

-The project will train and support primary care clinicians to develop knowledge and self-efficacy in the delivery of best practice care for complex health conditions, partnering with Local Health Networks and Primary Health Networks and General Practice organisations across South Australia.
+The project trains and supports primary care clinicians to develop knowledge and self-efficacy in the delivery of best practice care for complex health conditions, partnering with Local Health Networks and Primary Health Networks and General Practice organisations across South Australia.

 ‘Healthcare Navigators: Supporting chronic condition self-management for vulnerable people experiencing, or at risk of homelessness’ - Baptist Care SA